jrmiller82/pathfinder-2-sqlite/README.md

 # Conventions in the Code

 ## Text Encoding

 The goal is for all of our stored text in the database to be unicode, preferably `UTF-8`.

+Also, many of the text fields will be in Github-Flavored Markdown.

+Text may use the following escape codes:

+1. `\n` for Newline
+2. `\t` for Tab
+3. `\\` for Backslash

+We are currently working on choice of unicode symbols for the following game
+symbols:

+1. Single Action
+2. Two-Action Activity
+3. Three-Action Activitt
+4. Reaction
+5. Free Action

 ## Ability Scores in Integer Representation